HippoCampusRobotics/fav_docs/installation/workspace_setup.rst

    $ mkdir -p ~/fav/ros2/src

 In ROS, we put the code we write (or use) in so-called "workspaces".
 We can have multiple workspaces and can either use them in combination by "overlaying" the workspaces.
 Or we can have them as completely independent setups and use only a certain selection of them at a time.

-For this class, we use the two workspaces :file:`ros2` and :file:`ros2_underlay`.
-As the name suggests, we use :file:`ros2` as an overlay to :file:`ros2_underlay`.
-Of course there is a reasoning behind this.
+Conveniently, for this class we only have one.

 ros2
-   This is our development workspace.
+   :file:`ros2` is our development workspace.
 We put all the packages/code developed during this class here.

 .. note::
    The setup normally includes three steps: